Lissy93/dashy/docs/configuring.md

 - After modifying your config, the app needs to be recompiled, by running `yarn build`  - this happens automatically if you're using Docker
 - It is recommended to keep a backup of your config file.
 You can download it under Config menu, or use the [Cloud Backup](./docs/backup-restore.md) feature.
 - You can make use of YAML features, like anchors, comments, multi-line strings, etc to reuse attributes and keep your config file readable
+- Once you have finished configuring your dashboard, you can choose to [disable UI config](#preventing-changes) if you wish
 - All fields are optional, unless otherwise stated.

 The following file provides a reference of all supported configuration options.